Fiorello La Guardia: The History of One of New York City’s Greatest Mayors

 Fiorello La Guardia Photo Credit at end of article. # 2

 Congress would soon be in La Guardia’s future again.
 He ran for election as a Republican in 1922.
 Fiorello was victorious and represented New York’s 20th congressional district from March 1923 to March 1933.
 La Guardia strongly opposed immigration quotas and supported legislation for fair labor.
-His first significant piece of legislation was the Norris-La Guardia act of 1932.
+His first significant piece of legislation was the Norris-La Guardia Act of 1932.
 Co-sponsored by Nebraska senator George Norris, the act allowed workers to join trade unions.
-It also prevented federal courts from taking punitive actions against labor disputes that were non-violent and prohibited “yellow-dog” contracts that forbade employees from joining a union.
+It also prevented federal courts from taking punitive action against nonviolent labor disputes and prohibited “yellow-dog” contracts that forbade employees from joining a union.

 Fiorello quickly became known for speaking up for progressive causes.
 He wanted national employment insurance for people who had lost their jobs during the Great Depression.
-La Guardia desired more governmental control over Wall Street and favored progressive income tax rates.
-He supported families, farmers and miners in crisis and continued to fight for immigrants’ rights.
+La Guardia sought greater government control over Wall Street and favored progressive income tax rates.
+He supported families, farmers, and miners in crisis and continued to fight for immigrants’ rights.

 La Guardia continued his political ambitions after his congressional run was over.
-After New York City mayor Jimmy Walker was forcibly removed from office in 1932 following a highly-publicized corruption scandal, Fiorello’ set his sights on replacing him.
+After New York City mayor Jimmy Walker was forcibly removed from office in 1932 following a highly publicized corruption scandal, Fiorello set his sights on replacing him.
 La Guardia focused on corruption during his campaign.
-He ran against incumbent mayor John P. O’Brien, who was elected in a special election after Walker’s dismissal and Recovery Party nominee Joseph V. McKee.
+He ran against incumbent mayor John P. O’Brien, who was elected in a special election after Walker’s dismissal, and Recovery Party nominee Joseph V. McKee.
 Plenty of mudslinging was present during the campaign.
 La Guardia was viewed by his critics as a far-left supporter of the Communist Party.
-His opponents McKee and O’Brien were portrayed as anti-Semitical and favoring local crime bosses, respectively.
-Fiorello was elected mayor due to the votes cast by Socialists, Democrats who liked his reform policies, middle-class Jewish citizens, Republicans and Italian voters who had previously supported Tammany Hall and former Mayor Walker.
+His opponents, McKee and O’Brien, were portrayed as anti-Semitic and favoring local crime bosses, respectively.
+Fiorello was elected mayor due to the votes cast by Socialists, Democrats who liked his reform policies, middle-class Jewish citizens, Republicans, and Italian voters who had previously supported Tammany Hall and former Mayor Walker.

 Fiorello had five primary goals when he took the office of New York City Mayor in January 1934.
 They were: